Retatrutide RecompDual-Axis Protocol

 - Uncontrolled diabetes (requires close monitoring)

-Related Guides
+Related Topics

 - Retatrutide + NAD Beginner Protocol — simpler starting point

-- MITT-Stack — mitochondrial peptide deep-dive
+- MITT-Stack White Paper — mitochondrial peptide deep-dive

 - GLP-1 Comparison — how agents compare